EndoluminalSurgicalVision-IMR/SR-LoRA/README.md

 The few-shot data files are provided in （https://drive.google.com/drive/folders/1kHcxEbty9RNn2NLerMOwcq0TQzWJqCO3?usp=share_link）.

+## Pre-trained model preparation

+All pre-trained foundation models can be downloaded from [mmPretrain](https://github.com/open-mmlab/mmpretrain).

 ### Update Your Configuration File

-Once you have downloaded the dataset, update the dataset path in the configuration files (`../configs/xxx.py`) by modifying the following arguments to match your dataset location:
+Once you have downloaded the datasets and pretrained models, update the following arguments in the configuration files (`../configs/xxx.py`) to match your dataset/model location:

 - `data_prefix` – Path to the dataset folder.
 - `ann_file` – Path to the annotation file.

-## Pre-trained model preparation

-All pre-trained foundation models can be downloaded from [mmPretrain](https://github.com/open-mmlab/mmpretrain).
+- `load_from` – Path to the pretrained checkpoint.

 ## File Structure
 ```